bdqnghi/Android-Instrumentation/README.md

 -Now I have the APK file, I will use Soot and Jimple to instrument the APK file.

--After finish instrumenting, another APK file is conducted, with
+-After finish instrumenting, a new APK file is conducted, with my new instrumenting code that have been injected into the APK via Soot and Jimple.

 ```